 A major advantage to buying a house over renting, especially for new Canadians like you, would be the pride of owning your own home in Canada.
 It will help you establish yourself in the community, know your neighbours and give you a nice feeling of belonging.
 More importantly, you will be paying down your mortgage over a period of time and create wealth, build equity in your home.

-- Learn about the Scotiabank StartRight Program for Newcomers*1, and details on international account opening options:
+- about the Scotiabank StartRight® Program1 for Newcomers, and details on opening a bank account before you land in Canada.

 When to continue renting?